-3.6.1 Soil
+3.3.1 Soil

-3.6.1.1 Lora Lake Apartments Parcel Contaminant Distribution
+3.3.1.1 Lora Lake Apartments Parcel Contaminant Distribution

 Soil contamination on the LL Apartments Parcel reflects the history of use of the Site.
-Contamination is highest and deepest in the area of the concrete sump where barrelwashing operations occurred (refer to Figure 2.4).
+Contamination is highest and deepest in the area of the concrete sump where barrel-washing operations occurred (refer to Figure 2.4).
 During development of the land for apartment construction, soil was pushed downslope to the east for grading; high concentrations of COCs occur here.
 Exceedances of cleanup levels for COCs other than dioxins/furans are associated with higher concentrations of dioxins/furans.
 Over much of the rest of the LL Apartments Parcel, dioxins/furans contamination is shallow and dioxins/furans concentrations are less than 10 times the cleanup level.

 The distribution of dioxins/furans contaminant concentrations is such that most of the mass of dioxins/furans is in the areas that exceed 10 times the dioxins/furans cleanup level.
-Figure 3.2 shows the relationship between soil volume and dioxins/furans TEQ concentrations.
-The figure shows that the soil volume with dioxins/furans TEQ concentrations less than 10 times the cleanup level (56,000 cubic yards) is larger than the soil volume with dioxins/furans TEQ concentrations greater than 10 times the cleanup level (19,000 cubic yards) by almost a factor of 3.
+Figure 3.3 shows the relationship between soil volume and dioxins/furans TEQ concentrations.
+The figure shows that the soil volume with dioxins/furans TEQ less than 10 times the cleanup level (30,000 cubic yards) is approximately 1.6 times greater than the soil with dioxins/furans TEQ greater than 10 times the cleanup level (19,000 cubic yards).

 Approximately 88 percent of the mass of dioxins/furans in the soil is in the areas where dioxins/furans exceed 100 times the cleanup level.
 Approximately 96 percent of the mass of dioxins/furans is in the areas where dioxins/furans exceed 10 times the cleanup level.
+Approximately 4 percent of the mass of dioxins/furans is in areas where dioxins/furans are less than 10 times the cleanup level.

-3.6.1.2 Dioxins/Furans Remediation Level
+3.3.1.2 Dioxins/Furans Remediation Level